-In visual browsers Alt Text is screened when an image is broken or has been turned off.
+In visual browsers, Alt Text is screened when an image is broken or has been turned off.

 Imagine that a blind person is looking through your site, and they use a screen reader, which will read everything, but not images.
-Attach Alt Text description to them, and your content will be available for everyone.
+Attach the Alt Text description to them, and your content will be available for everyone.

 3. Add Caption

-Should you add caption under images that do not really need it?
+Should you add a caption under images that do not really need it?
 The answer is no. Never do it when it is not necessary.

 4. Add Image Title Attribute

-On your site it will be visible, when you move the cursor over the image.
+On your site, it will be visible, when you move the cursor over the image.

-Image Title Attribute does not directly affect on the SEO of the page, but it can affect the user’s experience and thus increase the click-through rate (CTR) of the link or image.
+Image Title Attribute does not directly affect the SEO of the page, but it can affect the user’s experience and thus increase the click-through rate (CTR) of the link or image.